revanth-ravella/GPA-Calculator/README.md

+<h3 align="center">Project Overview</h3>
-<h3 align="center">Project Overview This is a simple GPA Calculator built using HTML, CSS, and JavaScript.
+<h2 align="center">This is a simple GPA Calculator built using HTML, CSS, and JavaScript.
 The tool allows users to input their own grades and credits for different subjects to calculate their GPA dynamically.
-The values are customizable, enabling users to replace the placeholders with their own data for personalized calculations.</h3>
+The values are customizable, enabling users to replace the placeholders with their own data for personalized calculations.</h2>

 - 👨‍💻 Website Link [https://gpa-calculator-22.netlify.app/](https://gpa-calculator-22.netlify.app/)

+- 💬 Features
-- 💬 Features **Features Dynamic GPA Calculation: Automatically calculates GPA based on the grades and credits entered.
+- **Features Dynamic GPA Calculation: Automatically calculates GPA based on the grades and credits entered.
 Customizable Input Fields: Users can modify grades and credits to suit their own needs.
 Responsive Design: The interface is simple, clean, and works well on various screen sizes.
 User-Friendly: No complex setups or installations required.**

-<h3 align="left">Connect with me:</h3>
 <p align="left">
 </p>